maramar0414/Blog/blog-starter-app/_posts/day5.md

 ---
-title: "Day 2: CSS layer and tailwind"
+title: "Day 5: Next.js and Vercel"
-excerpt: " I learned about CSS layers, how to add properties in the root using Tailwind, and played around with some Tailwind properties in the component.."
+excerpt: "Today, I revisited Next.js through the School of Code, duplicating a template and deploying it on Vercel.
+After deployment, I meticulously explored the code structure, adding comments for future reference.
+Challenges included understanding .md file formats for new blog entries, refreshing React props concepts, and overcoming routing issues during deployment, especially due to oversight regarding the project's location within a folder in a GitHub repository"
-coverImage: "/assets/blog/hello-world/cover.jpg"
+coverImage: "/assets/blog/day5/cover.jpg"
 date: "2023-01-15"
 author:
   name: Maria Araque
   picture: "/assets/blog/authors/maria.jpg"
 ogImage:
-  url: "/assets/blog/hello-world/cover.jpg"
+  url: "/assets/blog/day5/cover.jpg"
 ---

 Today, I refreshed my knowledge of Next.js through the School of Code.
 I duplicated a Next.js template and successfully deployed it using Vercel.
 Following the deployment, I delved into the code structure, meticulously examining each folder and file to grasp their respective functions.
 To solidify my understanding for future reference, I added comments throughout the codebase.